-Groww’s Rating Methodology is a mix of absolute comparisons and relative comparison with the benchmark.
+Groww Mutual Fund Rating Methodology is a mix of absolute comparisons and relative comparisons with the benchmark.
 Unlike most others, we are not doing a relative ranking of mutual fund schemes within a peer group.
-Also, instead of excluding new or small schemes we are rating them lower due to their young age or low AUM.
-This rating is only for open ended regular schemes.
-We are rating mutual funds on the scale 5 Star from lowest being 1 Star and highest as 5 star.
+Also, instead of excluding new or small schemes, we are rating them lower due to their young age or low AUM.
+This rating is only for open-ended regular schemes.
+We are rating mutual funds on a scale of 5 Stars with the lowest being 1 Star and the highest as 5 stars.

 Broadly, we have divided the rating into two types:

 All mutual funds other than debt and gold are considered Equity Mutual Funds like Large Cap, Small Cap, Mid Cap, Hybrid, Sector, etc. For Equity Funds, our broad Mutual Fund rating criteria are:

 We are giving 40% weightage (2 stars) to this parameter.
 We are using three evaluation periods to assign a rating for this criteria — last 1 year, last 3 years and last 5 years’ returns compared to its benchmark.
 We have defined benchmarks on sub-category level (Like Nifty 50 for Large Cap, Nifty 500 for Multi Cap, Crisil Balanced Aggressive Index for Equity Oriented Hybrid funds)and hence each mutual fund in the subcategory is compared with the same benchmark.
 We have given different weights to each time period with the recent ones getting the highest weight like 1 year — 40%, 3 year — 35% and 5 year — 25%.